Would you like to try a biophilic design for a while?

 Who’s up for a hut-like home on the beach?
 I am!

-The design of this home is full of character with its white walls and its mix of natural materials.
+The design of this home is full of character with its white walls and a mix of natural materials.
 But it’s definitely the hut roof that makes all of the difference here!
 And to lounge outdoors, the seating area sits directly on the beach!

 Location: Ubud, Bali, Indonesia

-The living area looks into the infinite pool and then over to the green.
+The living area looks into the infinite pool and then over to the forest.
 Another cool feature of the pool is that it has direct access into the bathroom: into a rainfall walk-in shower to be precise… talk about indoor-outdoor connection!

-One thing is for sure; this home is fully taking advantage of the benefits of water features in interiors!
+One thing is for sure; this home is taking advantage of the benefits of water features in interiors!

 YOU MAY ALSO LIKE